Replacing Green Cards

 I need to be fingerprinted for a USCIS service such as adjustment of status, re-entry permit or a naturalization application.
 Does the Consulate General offer fingerprinting services?

-Individuals residing in Hong Kong or Macau who seek fingerprinting for USCIS services (such as re-entry permits) should either attend their biometric appointment in the United States or contact the USCIS office in Bangkok for more information.
+No. Individuals residing in Hong Kong or Macau who seek fingerprinting for other USCIS services (such as re-entry permits) should either attend their biometric appointment in the United States or contact the USCIS office for more information.

 Maintaining Permanent Resident Status